f3d-app/f3d/doc/user/12-DESKTOP_INTEGRATION.md

 In most cases, the default behavior will automatically detect which capabilities are available and use the right rendering backend, it is possible to specify it using the `--rendering-backend` CLI option.

-- If `libEGL.so` is available, you can use: `--rendering-backend=egl`.
+- If EGL is available, you can use: `--rendering-backend=egl`.
+The following libraries are attempted to be loaded dynamically (in that order):
+  - `libEGL.so.1`, `libEGL.so` on Linux
+  - `libEGL.dll`, `EGL.dll` on Windows
-- If `libOSMesa.so` is available, you can use: `--rendering-backend=osmesa`.
+- If OSMesa is available, you can use: `--rendering-backend=osmesa`.
+The following libraries are attempted to be loaded dynamically (in that order):
+  - `libOSMesa.so.8`, `libOSMesa.so.6`, `libOSMesa.so` on Linux
+  - `osmesa.dll` on Windows
+  - `libOSMesa.8.dylib`, `libOSMesa.6.dylib`, `libOSMesa.dylib` on macOS
-- When using `--rendering-backend=auto`, F3D will try to load the following libraries in order and use the first one it was able to load and use:
+- When using `--rendering-backend=auto`, F3D have the following logic:
-  - `libGLX.so`
-  - `libEGL.so`
-  - `libOSMesa.so`
+  - On Linux, check if a X server is running, in which case GLX is used.
+Otherwise, try to load EGL library and fallback on OSMesa if not available.
+  - On Windows, check if the OpenGL driver supports OpenGL 3.2, in which case WGL is used.
+Otherwise, try to load EGL library and fallback on OSMesa if not available.
+  - On macOS, always use COCOA.

 You can use that feature for thumbnail generation whenever needed (e.g., Nautilus or other sandboxing file browser), by creating/modifying your [thumbnail config file](06-CONFIGURATION_FILE.md), eg:`~/.config/f3d/thumbnail.json`: